Sign In / Sign Out

 While this is definitely extreme, it might not be that far off from what your "fear voice" sounds like.
 We’re not here to poke fun — there are plenty of aspects of college that can be intimidating when you first approach them.
 If this sounds like you, we’ve got you covered.
 At the end of the day, professors are just people.
 People who are interested in your success.
 Here is your guide to making it easy to meet with professors one-on-one.

 Your professor is more than just a guide to the answers on a test.
 When you get to know them as real people, professors can become mentors and advocates for your career and continued growth.
 If you’re uncertain or shy, here are three easy ways you can begin creating a meaningful, person-to-person connection with your professor:

-Ask about your professor’s specialty, interests, side projects or ongoing research they’re involved with.
+Ask about your professor’s specialty, interests, side projects or ongoing research they’ve been involved with.
 This is a big source of passion for many professors.
 It’s a great way to see what they care about most, and start to know them as real people.
 If your professor has an opportunity to involve students in their work, you could end up on the list of people considered.

 Ask for general input, especially if you are still "figuring things out.”
 Try this: “I’m still exploring what I want to do after college.
 I was excited about this class because I thought it might help me understand _____.
 What would you do if you were in my position?
 How do you go about making decisions like these?”

 Ask for career advice.
 If your instructor is connected to the field or industry you’re working toward, see if they have advice for someone like you.
 Ask if they recommend any experiences that can help you further determine your career path or see if you’re on the right one.

 College should be about becoming a master learner.
 In other words, now is the time to learn about how you learn.
 If you follow your curiosity without fear and see where that takes you, you’ll be surprised at what opportunities can open up as a result.
 Here are three ways to demonstrate your curiosity to professors and take your learning to the next level: